JioMeet/JioMeetCoreTemplateSDK_iOS/README.md

 ### Remote ScreenShare State Change

 **Summary**

 This method is triggered when a participant screen share status changed.
-It removes all existing tracks and updates the `JMScreenShareState` with the new status.

 **Declaration**